devashish-roy/robust-unsupervised-object-detection/README.md

 **"Towards robust unsupervised object detection - A Multi-Layer Framework Using Open-Vocabulary Zero-Shot Detector, Vision-Language Models and Segmentation for Data Annotation"** at *Luleå University of Technology, Department of Computer Science, Electrical and Space Engineering*, supervised by *Prof. Homam Mokayed*.

-The aim of this thesis was to [state your main goal/problem].
-It explores [briefly what your work does or investigates].
+The aim of this thesis was to design, implement, and evaluate an unsupervised multi-layer framework for robust aerial object detection, which reduces reliance on manual annotation by leveraging open-vocabulary zero-shot detectors, vision-language models, and segmentation techniques to generate high-quality pseudo-labels.
+It explores how to combine detection, filtering, and segmentation techniques to produce accurate, unsupervised annotations.

 ---